-After fifteen (15) cleaning and oiling cycles, the filter must be removed from service at the next servicing interval.
-The filter data tag is scribed after each cleaning and oiling cycle (see Paragraph 6-2).
+After fifteen (15) cleaning cycles, the filter must be removed from service at the next servicing interval.
+The filter data tag is scribed after each cleaning cycle (see Paragraph 6.2).
 When all numerals (1-15) on the data tag have been scribed out, the filter shall be removed from service at the next service interval.
 No further cleaning cycles are authorized.

-2.1 LIFE LIMITED COMPONENTS
+2.3 LIFE LIMITED COMPONENTS

-There are no fatigue life limited components on the IBF System.
-The only life limited component is the filter assembly.
+The only life limited component features are the number of cleanings of the filter assembly.
 See Paragraph 2.2.